Amy Roloff Spends Mother’s Day With Two Of Her Four Children, Shares Two Heartfelt Posts

 “Happy Mother’s Day, your mom looks wonderful,” another fan chimed in.

-The next photo was posted the following day and shows Amy with her son Zach, his wife Tori and son Jackson, and her other son, Jacob, and his fiance, Izzy.
+The next photo was posted the following day and shows Amy with her son, Zach, his wife, Tori, and son Jackson, and her other son, Jacob, and his fiance, Izzy.
 In the picture, the family sits at a large table in a restaurant with huge smiles on all their faces.
-Noticeably absent from the picture are Jeremy and Audrey Roloff and Molly Roloff and her husband, Joel, who live in Spokane.
+Noticeably absent from the picture are Jeremy and Audrey Roloff, and Molly Roloff and her husband, Joel, who live in Spokane.

 Along with the photo, Amy shared a lengthy caption, where she tells fans that on days like today, she is reminded how truly blessed she is.
-She also points out that she is glad that she could spend time with some of her kids but is reminded how fast time goes, seemingly alluding to the fact that her married children now have obligations with their in-laws.
+She also points out that she is glad that she could spend time with some of her kids, but is reminded how fast time goes, seemingly alluding to the fact that her married children now have obligations with their in-laws.

-The mother of four also let this be a teaching moment for fans, telling them that it is not necessary to wait for a specific day to celebrate with loved ones, and it’s important to make time for them.
+The mother-of-four also let this be a teaching moment for fans, telling them that it is not necessary to wait for a specific day to celebrate with loved ones, and it’s important to make time for them.

 “I don’t need to wait for a ‘special day’ or perfect day to spend time with them, or a friend, or others I love or give a reach out to another.
 If I wait and wait too long for a specific moment I may miss something wonderful,” she wrote.

-Like the first, Amy’s second post also gained a ton of attention, with over 20,000 likes and 190 plus comments.
+Like the first, Amy’s second post also gained a ton of attention, with over 20,000 likes and 190-plus comments.

 Another figure who was noticeably absent from Amy’s Mother’s Day photo was her boyfriend, Chris Marek.
 But, Roloff posted a photo of the pair together earlier in the week in an effort to plug the latest episode of LPBW.